• Skip to main content

-If there are multiple worksheets in an Excel Workbook, you may want to hide few worksheets to reduce the clutter or for other reasons.
-You will find below the steps to hide and unhide sheets in Excel.
+If there are multiple worksheets in an Excel Workbook, you may find the need to hide few worksheets to reduce the clutter or for any other reason.

 Hide & Unhide Sheets in Excel

-The only way to unhide all sheets at once in Excel is to execute a Visual Basic Command or build a Macro to Unhide Multiple Sheets in Excel.
+The only way to unhide all sheets at once in Microsoft Excel is by using Visual Basic Command or by building a Macro to unhide multiple sheets at once.

 1. Hide Multiple Sheets in Excel